usborn116/bread_app/README.md

 # README

 Todos:
-- paginate transactions
-- add cash account to seeds
 - connect categories to transactions to accounts
 - category index based on monthly budgets or savings funds
+- create new cash transactions

 Helpful things: